Mickey Cochrane: Philadelphia Athletics

 After just one season in the minor leagues, Cochrane was promoted to the major leagues, making his debut with the Philadelphia Athletics on April 14, 1925 at the age of 22.
 He made an immediate impact by becoming Connie Mack's starting catcher in place of Cy Perkins, who was considered one of the best catchers in the major leagues at the time.
 A left-handed batter, he ran well enough that Mack would occasionally have him bat leadoff.
 He hit third more often, but whatever his place in the order his primary role was to get on base so that hard-hitting Al Simmons and Jimmie Foxx could drive him in.
-In May, he tied a twentieth-century major league record by hitting three home runs in a game.
+In May, he tied what was the 20th-century major league record by hitting three home runs in a game.
 He ended his rookie season with a .331 batting average and a .397 on-base percentage, helping the Athletics to a second-place finish.

 By the start of the 1926 season, Cochrane was already considered the best catcher in the major leagues.
 He won the 1928 American League Most Valuable Player Award, mostly for his leadership and defensive skills, when he led the American League in putouts and hit .293 along with 10 home runs and 58 runs batted in.
 Cochrane was a catalyst in the Athletics' pennant-winning years of 1929, 1930 and 1931, during which he hit .331, .357 and .349 respectively.
-He played in those three World Series, winning the first two, but was sometimes blamed for the loss of the 1931 World Series, when the St. Louis Cardinals, led by Pepper Martin, stole eight bases and the Series.
+He played in those three World Series, winning the first two, but was sometimes blamed for the loss of the 1931 World Series, when the St. Louis Cardinals, led by Pepper Martin, stole eight bases and the series.
 However, in his book The Life of a Baseball Hall of Fame Catcher, author Charlie Bevis cites the Philadelphia pitching staff's carelessness in holding runners as a contributing factor.
 Notwithstanding this, the blame for the 1931 World Series loss dogged Cochrane for the rest of his life.